Exartu/Exartu-Elasticsearch/README.md

 ```

 **ES.syncCollection**
-Used to specify collections that are being syncronized with the Elasticsearch server
+Used to specify collections that are being synchronized with the Elasticsearch server

   - *Fields:* define which fields are goint to be considered when performing a Elasticsearch query.
       - *name:* field's path.